section-engineering-education/engineering-education/content/articles/recursive-feature-elimination/index.md

   - url: /engineering-education/recursive-feature-elimination/hero.png
     alt:  Recursive Feature Elimination Algorithm Hero Image
 ---
 Most of the time, the data we work with in machine learning is usually in high dimensions.
 As a result, models implemented on these data are victims of the Curse of Dimensionality.

 The Curse of Dimensionality refers to all problems associated with high dimensional datasets.
 For example, when the dataset dimensionality is too high, it is possible to be highly detailed, and therefore, the information contained in some features is already captured in other features in the same dataset.
 As a result, features end up being highly correlated.

-We need to understand is that the dimensionality we are discussing refers to the number of features in the dataset and not the instances(rows).
+We need to understand that the dimensionality we are discussing refers to the number of features in the dataset and not the instances(rows).

 Although more information is good, when the data contain duplicated or highly detailed information, the training speed of our machine learning model is slowed down.
 Additionally, high processing power is needed to accomplish the training process.